 There is no universal formula that can guarantee happiness in a relationship or success in marriage.
-Every couple goes through their unique trials and tribulations, every couple finds a way to cope with the challenges life throws at them.
+Every couple goes through its unique trials and tribulations, every couple finds a way to cope with the challenges life throws at them.
 Some survive, some don’t.
-That said, there are certain broad guidelines and generalised checklists that can help increase the odds of making a marriage work.
+That said, there are certain broad guidelines and generalized checklists that can help increase the odds of making a marriage work.

 The ideal age difference is one such crucial component to take into account when making this all-important decision in your life.

 We have all seen couples – be it celebrities or people next door – enjoying a successful marriage despite a huge age gap, and we wonder if it can work for them, why not us.
 Who hasn’t looked at Milind Soman and his 34-years-younger wife and wondered: why couldn’t we land a handsome, salt-and-pepper hunk like him?
 The girl was practically still in her diapers when our man was making half the country drool with his Made in India appearance.

 Well, primarily because a majority of couples face problems due to a huge age difference between them.